 HGV drivers can find suitable locations for overnight parking by using the interactive truck stop search application.

-A record will be kept of all incidents reported and this could be used to inform the Traffic Commissioner and the Driver & Vehicle Standards Agency of any repeat offenders.
+A record will be kept of all incidents reported and this could be used to inform the Traffic Commissioner and the Driver and Vehicle Standards Agency of any repeat offenders.

 Concerned about HGV traffic?